What is Net Revenue?

 Why Calculate Net Revenue?

 The question of why to calculate net revenue instead of revenue is the one we shall answer first.
 Revenue has all sorts of inclusions in it.
 Let us assume we own an electronics company that produces laptops and during the Black Friday, we offer huge discounts on our laptops.
 Now, in our revenue, we include the total amount – because that is the selling price of the laptop.
 But using those numbers for financial calculations will mislead us into thinking that the revenue is more than what we got.
-So, we remove such discounts and also returned products to calculate the net revenue.
+So, we remove such discounts and also returned products.

 If we use the above numbers for financial analysis, our profits will be 500,000 USD.
 Now, let us look into why this overstates the actual profit numbers.
 To be true, we haven’t got 1,000,000 USD in total.
 People returned 20 laptops, which is 10,000 and we have given a discount of 20% of 200 laptops – That comes out to 40,000 USD.
 SO, in total, we have 50,000 USD under discount schemes.